statistical-lies/Bank-Loan-Default-Prediction-using-Logistic-Regression-Model/README.md

-# DATA-SCIENCE-AND-MACHINE-LEARNING
-Bank Loan Prediction
+# Bank Loan Prediction

-# INTRODUCTION
+#INTRODUCTION

 A loan default occurs when a person(known as a borrower) takes money from a bank and he/she is not able to repay the loan.
 People often fail to repay(default) loans due to some personal or various reason after the loan has been acqured.people who are not able to repay their loans does not only damage their risk of being sued in court but somethings also put their families in debt or on edges of losing a valueable family properties like houses,lands,cars etc. Banks or financial institutions somethings loses huge sums of their financial assets after their borrowers are not able to fulfill their end of the bagain.